Whefert/horiseon-website-refactor/README.md

 ## Usage

-To use this Horiseon Website Refactor, you can review the notes in each section.
-For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
-A console panel should open either below or to the side of the webpage in the browser.
-There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.
+To use the refactored Horiseon Website, simply visit the url for the deployed application and use the links in the header to navigate the page.

 ## Credits